bryceshen1/Customizing-and-managing-Issues/.github/steps/5-keyboard-shortcuts.md

-## Step 5: Use Keyboard Shortcuts for Efficiency
+# Step 5: Use keyboard shortcuts

 GitHub's keyboard shortcuts can significantly speed up your workflow.